VisionEval/OSwhitepaper/VEwhitepaper.md

 -	Role of the community of users
 -	Gatekeeping versus crowdsource
 -	Merging branches, maintaining stable trunk

+Unlike proprietary software project, open source research projects distinguish between a developer and user community.
+Contributions from the user community may be rare, typically limited to testing and bug reporting [@Aksulu2010].

 ### Testing new contributions